 Building upon these works, my dissertation project examines how creativity is organized, regulated, and practiced in the Chinese popular music industry in the wake of its extensive digitization.
 The project is funded by American Sociological Association Doctoral Dissertation Research Improvement Grant (ASA DDRIG) and Chiang Ching-kuo Foundation, among others, and it was awarded the Honorable Mention for the Geoffrey Tootell Mathematical Sociology Outstanding Dissertation-in-Progress Award at the American Sociological Association.

-Before joining the doctoral program at UCSD, I worked as a news correspondent and later a freelance writer in China, writing for Xinhua, Caixin Weekly, The Paper, The Initium, CNPolitics, and many other renowned media platforms.
-In my spare time, I also write and produce music for music videos, commercials, and fun.
+In summer 2022, I worked as an Data Scientice Intern at Tencent America, taking the lead in researching and implementing network experimentation methods in support of Tencent Games.
+Before joining the doctoral program at UCSD, I worked as a news correspondent and later a freelance author in China, writing for Xinhua, Caixin Weekly, The Paper, The Initium, CNPolitics, and many other renowned media platforms.
+In my spare time, I also write and produce music for music videos, commercials, and for fun.